Jacqueline Coleman: Elections

-Andy Beshear selected Coleman as his running mate in the 2019 Kentucky gubernatorial election.
+Andy Beshear selected Coleman as his running mate on the Democratic ticket in the 2019 Kentucky gubernatorial election.
 On November 5, 2019, Beshear was declared the winner of the election, making Coleman the lieutenant governor-elect.
 After the election, Coleman said she would focus on education and rural economic development as lieutenant governor.

-In addition to serving as lieutenant governor, Beshear tapped Coleman to be the Secretary of Education and Workforce Development in his cabinet; though, she stepped down from this position in October 2021, saying that "seeing these commitments through requires a laser-like focus".
+Coleman was again Beshear's running mate in the 2023 Kentucky gubernatorial election.
+Beshear and Coleman were re-elected on November 7, 2023.

 Tenure

 Coleman and Beshear were sworn into office on December 10.
+In addition to serving as lieutenant governor, Beshear tapped Coleman to be the Secretary of Education and Workforce Development in his cabinet; however, she stepped down from this position in October 2021, saying that "seeing these commitments through requires a laser-like focus".

 Personal life

 Coleman's grandfather, Jack Coleman, played in the National Basketball Association.
 Her father, also named Jack, served in the Kentucky House, representing the 55th district from 1991 through 2004.

-Coleman and her husband, Chris O'Bryan, announced her pregnancy during the 2019 campaign.
-Their daughter was born on February 8, 2020, making Coleman the highest ranking elected executive official and first lieutenant governor in Kentucky history to give birth while in office.
+Coleman and her husband, Christopher O'Bryan, announced her pregnancy during the 2019 campaign.
+Their daughter was born on February 8, 2020, making Coleman the highest-ranking elected executive official and first lieutenant governor in Kentucky history to give birth while in office.
 Coleman also has another daughter, a former student she coached, whom she and O'Bryan adopted in December 2019, and is the stepmother to O'Bryan's two sons from a previous relationship.
+On December 18, 2023, Coleman had a double mastectomy due to her family's history of cancer.